 2. How do I buy it?

-If you’d like someone to take a look over your website and give you some feedback on how you could optimise it to convert more browsers in to enquiries, I’m now offering mini 1-hour mentoring sessions where you can “pick my brain” and ask me anything.
+If you’d like me to take a look over your website and give you some feedback on how you could optimise it to convert more browsers in to enquiries, you can book a 90-minute 1:1 consultation with me.